 Jesus fasted for 40 days and the rest of Luke 4 flows out of that time with the Father.
 Pray for Christians in this place to practice true fasting and for it to be a testimony to Muslims who don’t know that Christians fast nor what true fasting really means:

-Then bless true fasters in this land.
+Bless true fasters in this land.
 That their light would break forth like the dawn, and healing spring up speedily.
 We ask for their righteousness to go before them, and the glory of the Lord to be their rear guard.

-May men and women in this land experience the promise of Isaiah 58:10-11, “If you pour yourself out for the hungry and satisfy the desire of the afflicted, then shall your light rise in the darkness and your gloom be as the noonday.
+May Tunisian men and women experience the promise of Isaiah 58:10-11, “If you pour yourself out for the hungry and satisfy the desire of the afflicted, then shall your light rise in the darkness and your gloom be as the noonday.
 And the Lord will guide you continually and satisfy your desire in scorched places and make your bones strong.
 And you shall be like a watered garden, like a spring of water whose waters do not fail.”

 Use these resources to help pray specifically each day.